-Which RAM Slots to Use on the Motherboard for better performance?
+Which RAM Slots to Use for Optimal Performance?
+A Complete Guide

 If you are not sure how many RAM slots your motherboard has, check out the article on How Many RAM Slots do I have.